 The Single Mother on Father’s Day

 How should single mothers approach Father’s Day?
-Here are four thoughts to consider.
+Here are four thoughts to consider:

-- Point kids to the Heavenly Father.
+- Point kids to the heavenly father.
 My sons didn't see their father often when they were little.
-When they expressed sadness over his absence, I would use that to point them to the faithfulness of our Heavenly Father, reminding them of His everlasting love and His constant presence.
+When they expressed sadness over his absence, I would use that to point them to the faithfulness of our heavenly father, reminding them of His everlasting love and His constant presence.
 It was never a put down to their dad, but a redirection of focus.
 Use every opportunity to speak God's truth to your kids in a way that connects to their world.
 The standard for what makes a great father is not found on earth.
 It's found in God.

 - Pray for fathers.
 Being a godly father is no easier than being a godly mother.
 It is essential to pray for men to rise up to be the fathers God has created them to be.
-As a single mother I spent too many days praying something bad would happen to the man who walked out on me.
+As a single mother I spent too many days praying something inconvenient would happen to the man who walked out on me.
 No one benefits from such a sinful attitude and selfish prayer.
-Our only hope is Christ -- for all of us.
+Our only hope is Christ—for all of us.
 When we pray for dads, we invite the Holy Spirit to do His work in the hearts of those men.
 What could be better for your children than being influenced by a man who loves Jesus?